-Welcome to my blog about writing, a website meant to inspire, inform and support all those out there who love language and love to express themselves through it.
+Welcome to my blog about the writing life and who knows what else in time to come.
+It’s meant to inspire, inform, and support those out there who love language and love to express themselves through it.
 This first post is the outcome of my reading Eat, Pray, Love, Elizabeth Gilbert’s first-person account of her spiritual journey.
-If you’re not familiar with this funny, vivid, contemplative memoir, please seek it out either through a bookstore or library (as I did).
-It’s the kind of book that, while telling the story of one woman’s transformation from depressed wife-who-has-it-all to untethered woman trying to get her physical and then emotional and then spiritual life together, inspires anyone who reads it into taking at least some sort of small action to make their own life (and maybe even others’) better.
+If you’re not familiar with this funny, vivid, contemplative memoir, make it your next read.
+It’s the kind of book that, while telling the story of one woman’s transformation from depressed wife-who-has-it-all to untethered woman trying to get her physical and emotional and then spiritual life together, inspires anyone who reads it into taking at least some sort of small action to make their own life (and maybe even others’) better.

-I’m starting this blog against all of my better writerly intentions today, Thursday, March 13, 2008, because if I don’t, I never will.
-You see, I’m often at war inside my head about what to do, what is quality, what is interesting, what is the Best way to post on a blog.
-I’ve had this idea, for months actually (when I first created the blog and then abandoned it), that this blog needs to premiere with no errors, with lists and photos and recommendations and helpful resources and mostly an archive.
-A faux archive of all the postings I would’ve published had I been dedicated to writing my blog.
-I create this ambitious goal in my head, as if anyone out there, anyone who might be reading this now, would be disappointed in me if I just posted what I’m posting now — a journal entry about writing meant to help myself and others.
+I’m starting this blog against all of my better writerly intentions today.
+If I don’t, I never will.
+You see, I’m often at war inside my head about what to do, what is quality, what is interesting, what is The Best way to post on a blog.
+I’ve had this idea, for months actually (when I first created the blog and then abandoned it).
+I decided this blog needs to premiere with no errors, with lists and photos and recommendations and helpful resources and an archive.
+I wanted to create a faux archive of the postings I would’ve published had I been dedicated to writing.
+This ambitious goal lives in my head as if anyone out there, anyone who might be reading this now, would be disappointed if I just posted what I’m posting now — a journal entry about the writing life that’s meant to help myself and others.

-And though I might have heard words to that effect before, under the most intellectual of circumstances, I didn’t really register it, didn’t really let it zing to my core, until I was drawn into her book, drawn into scenarios of a thirty-something woman (like me) eating delicious meals in the ancient city of Rome.
-About that same woman battling with her minds’ wild thoughts in meditation in India.
+And though I might have heard words to that effect before, under the most intellectual of circumstances, I didn’t really register it.
+It didn’t zing to my core until I read her book.
+Then I related to a thirty-something woman eating delicious meals in the ancient city of Rome, battling with her minds’ wild thoughts in meditation in India, falling in unplanned love.
 I guess my imagination had to be triggered in order to really listen through my heart.

-So in an act of dedication to making my writing life better, and hopefully, others’ as well, I’m launching this blog today and will update as often as I can.
-Some public blogs say, “Updated every Tuesday” or “every two weeks” or what not, but I find if I commit to a week or two-week updating, I may inevitably fail in that I’ll be confined to a schedule and that, I suspect, is the quickest way, to kill the momentum I have going now.
+So in an act of dedication to making my writing life better, and hopefully, others’ as well, I’m launching this blog.
+I will update as often as I can.
+Some public blogs say, “Updated every Tuesday” or “every two weeks,” but if I commit to a window, I may fail.
+I’ll confine myself to a schedule and that, I suspect, is the quickest way, to kill the momentum I have going now.
 So I’ll just say “as often as I can,” which today, feels like it might be in just a few hours.